 Sheet Pan Eggplant Parmesan

-Make classic Italian eggplant parmesan at home quick enough for a weeknight, and healthier too, with sheet pan eggplant parmesan and homemade turkey meatballs.
+Make this twist on Italian eggplant parmesan at home quick enough for a weeknight, and healthier too, with sheet pan eggplant parmesan and homemade turkey meatballs.

 - 2 cups panko